rkuma183/wilsonmar.github.io/_posts/2016-08-16-jam-stack-website-project-plan.md

 <amp-youtube data-videoid="Cf29Q0c6_7s" layout="responsive" width="480" height="270"></amp-youtube>

-Here are the sequence of specific steps to build a website using a <a target="_blank" href="https://jamstack.org/">JAM stack</a> -- that create websites that are fast, secure, and simple to work with.
+Here are the sequence of specific steps to build a website using a <a target="_blank" href="https://jamstack.org/">"JAM stack"</a> -- a set of software to create websites that are fast, secure, and simple to work with.
 JAM stands for JavaScript, APIs, and Markup.
 JavaScript on the site makes calls to API (Application Programming Interfaces) web services in the cloud to manage subscription forms and email campaigns.